 In English, our aim is to provide an enriching and inspiring curriculum that will encourage your child to be a lifelong lover of the spoken and written word.

 Lessons, homework and spelling lists are tailored to the needs of students working at and towards each threshold, ensuring that students are simultaneously supported and challenged.
-Students receive writing rames and sentence starters for more challenging tasks and are shown models of work from each threshold.
+Students receive writing frames and sentence starters for more challenging tasks and are shown models of work from each threshold.
 Furthermore, the English department works closely with the Student Support Centre to ensure that students with additional needs are given the appropriate support, especially for extended reading and writing tasks.
 Finally, through fortnightly library lessons, students are given additional support with their reading and are encouraged to borrow books that are both suitable and challenging.

-Students are encouraged to engage with their own learning through Threshold progress trackers.
+Students are encouraged to engage with their own learning through Threshold progress booklets.
 Formative assessment, through teacher, peer or self-assessment, is recorded and reflected on at regular points throughout each unit.
 At the end of each unit, students will be summatively assessed, with each skill being monitored against the threshold descriptors.
 In addition, students will be regularly tested on relevant vocabulary definitions and spellings.
-Finally, Reading Diaries are monitored on a fortnightly basis; students are rewarded for their perseverance in reading outside the classroom.
+Finally, Reading Logs are monitored on a fortnightly basis; students are rewarded for their perseverance in reading outside the classroom.

 Year 7 is an opportunity for your child to settle in and to experience a range of literary and linguistic genres that will whet the appetite for deeper study as students’ progress up the school.

 A variety of reading, written and speaking and listening skills are developed.
 Specific techniques such as analysis of the writer’s craft and evaluation of the methods and techniques employed are covered, in addition to specific writing skills including using a wider variety of sentence types and punctuation for effect, and an increasingly sophisticated repertoire of vocabulary within their own work.
 The use of dictionaries, ICT and regular testing of vocabulary are all actively developed.
 Speaking and listening skills are also an integral part of the course and the skills taught here are designed to boost confidence.
 Formal grammar work is also a priority and includes polishing the skills of applying basic punctuation, the development of paragraphing and the use of tenses in writing.
-Students work towards achieving the requisite reading and writing skills on their Threshold progress trackers.
+Students work towards achieving the requisite reading and writing skills on their Threshold progress booklets.

 Download the English Year 7 Curriculum Overview